Deutschla/petsmart-afp/web/wp-content/plugins/tagembed-widget/readme.txt

 * Click on **Add Feed** and select network as **Linkedin** to collect LinkedIn Feeds.
 * Select your feed filter connection type from: Company Page URL, Post URL, etc. to fetch Linkedin Posts as per your preference.
 * Choose Theme from **10+ Layouts**, Personalize Linkedin Feed Widget style and filter Linkedin Posts as per your requirement.
-* Click on the Display tab Section to preview the Linkedin Posts and **Copy ShortCode** to [Embed Linkedin Feed](https://tagembed.com/support/embed-linkedin-feeds-on-wordpress/).
+* Click on the Display tab Section to preview the Linkedin Posts and **Copy ShortCode** to [Embed Linkedin Feed on WordPress](https://tagembed.com/support/embed-linkedin-feeds-on-wordpress/).
 * Paste the shortcode on your desired page or post and update it to embed Linkedin Feed Widget successfully.

 Note: Company Page URL - In Linkedin Widget this method is only available with the **Plus Plan**.

-By following the above mentioned steps you will successfully embed social media feeds on WordPress website in just a few mins.
+By following the above mentioned steps you will successfully [add social media feed to WordPress](https://tagembed.com/blog/add-social-media-feed-to-wordpress/) website in just a few mins.

 == Main Features Of The Tagembed Social Media Feeds WordPress Plugin ==